ptomato/talks/jsnation2024/README.md

 <!--
 Why do we have this family of types with progressively less information?
 It's so that you can correctly represent the information that you have.
-For example, with legacy Date, if you wanted to represent a date without a time, you might use midnight in the user's local time zone.
+For example, with the old Date, if you wanted to represent a date without a time, you might use midnight in the user's local time zone.
 But there are actually days in certain time zones where midnight is skipped due to daylight saving time.
 This can cause hard-to-track-down bugs.
 For example, midnight on November 4th, 2018, didn't exist in Brazil!
 -->

 ---